jclark8736/readme-generator/README.md

+## Table of Contents
+  Title
+  Objectives
+  Technologies
+  Installation instructions
+  Usage Instructions
+  Credits
+  Licenses
+  Features
+  Contribute
+  Testing Information

   # Readme Generator;
   ## Objectives and Description:

-  This application seeks to shorten the process of readme creation.
+  This application seeks to shorten the process of readme creation by formalizing it.

-  The user runs the application, follows user prompts, and a readme is generated
+  Users run program, follow prompts, and end up with a working, professional readme file.

   ## Technologies Used